 Why Do My Nails Hurt When They Grow?

-Ingrown nails can be very painful and it’s caused by improper trimming, putting on tight fitted shoes and sometimes, hereditary.
+Ingrown nails are the primary reason you’re experiencing pains, as your nails are growing.
+Ingrown nails can be very painful, caused by improper trimming, putting on tightly fitting shoes, and sometimes, hereditary.

 The growth rate of nails depends on the amount of blood it receives and the bone length.
 This alone best explains why the middle fingernails grow faster than the others.
 That of the pinky and thumb are said to grow at a millipede speed because of how small the length of the bones are.
 Simply put, the smaller the bone on the fingertip, the slowest they grow.